maxdemarco/Our-Book---Proof-of-Health/README.md

 # Our-Book---Proof-of-Health

-This gut is our central hub for organizing the writing process and brainstorming ideas for our group book on living a self-sovereign life.
+This git is our central hub for organizing the writing process and brainstorming ideas for our group book on living a self-sovereign life.
 Here’s what you need to know:

 Purpose of the git: